LoopKit/loopdocs/docs/version/code-custom-edits.md

 Some people want finer settings on the override insulin needs picker (5% instead of 10%) and may want to limit the overall range for overrides – especially for children.

 !!! tip "1% Settings Available without Customization"
-    With the advent of Loop 3, the Override Insulin Needs values are not limited by the default picker values of 10%.
+    The Override Insulin Needs values are not limited by the default picker values of 10%.

     * [Select 1% Insulin Needs](../operation/features/overrides.md#select-1-insulin-needs)